Product Name: TunnelBear

 To be honest, these screens could offer some more practical information, but it is nonetheless a nice thought.

-They do offer guidance on setting things up manually for Linux, but if you want to use TunnelBear on Amazon devices, SmartTV’s, or anything else, you are out of luck for now.
+They do offer guidance to enable you to manually configure Tunnelbear on Linux, but if you want to use TunnelBear on Amazon devices, Smart TV’s, or anything else, you are out of luck for now.